vilhess/FacialKeypointDetection/README.md

-# Nose Detection using Fine-tuned ResNet
+# Nose and Eyes Detection using Fine-tuned ResNet

 ## Overview